exercism/cpp/exercises/concept/freelancer-rates/.docs/instructions.md

 ## 4. Calculate the number of complete workdays given a budget, hourly rate, and discount

-Implement a function that takes a budget, an hourly rate, and a discount, and calculates how many complete days of work that covers.
+Implement a function `days_in_budget` that takes a budget, an hourly rate, and a discount, and calculates how many complete days of work that covers.

 ```cpp
 days_in_budget(20'000, 80, 11.0)